oxxford/gsoc_warmup/README.md

   - run 'npm install' to install node_modules dependencies
   - run 'npm run dev' to start the server
   - go to localhost:8090

+It was developed on Chrome 73.
+Other browsers support is not verified.